waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Playbook v3
+# Gem's Playbook v4

-## Current Objective Analysis
+## Current Objective & Plan
 - **Primary Goal:** Defeat Misty, get Cascade Badge.
-- **Immediate Blocker:** Lost on Route 3.
-Must find the path to the 'Reachable Unseen Tiles' to proceed east towards Mt.
-Moon.
+- **Secondary Goal:** Heal the party at the Pewter City Pokémon Center.
-- **Current Hypothesis:** There is a hidden, walkable tile along the southern 'impassable' wall of the corridor I am trapped in.
+- **Tertiary Goal:** Train lower-level Pokémon.
-- **Method:** Systematically test each tile of the southern wall from east to west by attempting to walk down into it.
+- **Current Plan:** Navigate west from the current position on Route 3 back to Pewter City to use the Pokémon Center.
+The party is too injured to risk exploring the unseen eastern part of the route.

 ## Key Learnings & Tactics
 - **Recklessness = Failure.** Do not engage in battles with a weakened party.
 Heal first.
 - **Retreat is a valid strategy.** Blacking out is inefficient.
 - **Preparation is key.** Check party health and lead with a strategic advantage.
 - **One-way ledges are traps.** Do not jump down a ledge unless the area below has been fully explored and confirmed to have an exit.
-My current predicament on Route 3 is a direct result of violating this rule.
+My predicament on Route 3 was a direct result of violating this rule.
 - **Defeated trainers are solid walls.** Plan routes around them.

 ## Defeated Trainers Log